Anastasia-Labs/payment-subscription-offchain/README.md

 ### Update an Account

-The endpoint allows the Subscriber to update theit account details.
+The endpoint allows the Subscriber to update their account details.

 ```ts
 import {